techpubswriter/ecosystem/projects/ren.md

 twitter: https://twitter.com/renprotocol
 telegram: https://t.me/renproject
 ---
 A secure network of virtual computers that powers interoperability for decentralized applications, enabling cross-chain lending, exchanges, collateralization & more.
+RenVM integrates with Solana for interoperability.